Masada (miniseries): Home media

 As was the case with Shogun, an edited, feature film-length version of the miniseries was made for theatrical release in other countries under the title The Antagonists.
 This was the version that was initially available on home video.
 The complete Masada miniseries first made it to the video market on four VHS tapes in 2001.

-A two-disc DVD release titled Masada — The Complete Epic Mini-Series was released on September 11, 2007.
-A Region 2 UK, two-disc DVD was released on 19 January 2009.
+A two-disc DVD release titled Masada — The Complete Epic Mini-Series was released in September 2007.
+A Region 2 UK, two-disc DVD was released in January 2009.